Steep Street Plagued By Navigation App Traffic Will Go One-Way

 Baxter Street, which has gained attention as of late for myriad traffic problems caused by navigation apps directing drivers onto it as an alternative to busy Glendale Boulevard, will undergo a makeover after outcry from residents.

-The extra traffic apps like Waze has sent Baxter Street’s way has sent cars onto lawns, fences and over curbs because cars end up bumper to bumper on a 33 percent grade.
+Apps like Waze have sent extra traffic to Baxter Street, which in turn has sent cars onto lawns, fences and over curbs because cars end up bumper to bumper on a 33 percent grade.

 The coming changes include: